dpinncoder/my-new-laravel-auth-thing/README.md

+### (NOTE: This was just a test to mimic other Github user's who "import" other repos, rather than fork them.. and then pass them off as their own.
+However, they often strip any sourcing info and commit/tag history, somehow)

 ## Laravel Auth

 #### Laravel Auth is a Complete Build of Laravel 8 with Email Registration Verification, Social Authentication, User Roles and Permissions, User Profiles, and Admin restricted user management system.
 Built on Bootstrap 4.